 - Use tax settings in the Merchant Center.
 With these settings, you can create simple flat rates or let Google automatically compute tax rates for your products.
 Use the

-taxattribute as a last resort to override the settings you create in Merchant Center.
+taxattribute as a last resort to override the settings you created in Merchant Center.

 - Use the